topolvm/topolvm/e2e/README.md

 make stop-lvmd
 ```

-### Run tests using minikube with lvmd as daemonset
+### Run tests using minikube with lvmd as a daemonset

 Make lvm and launch Kubernetes using minikube with the following commands: